 Therefore, the following are some of the key benefits of using RO technology.

 Tap water is likely to have relatively higher amounts of contaminants such as lead, especially when the metallic pipes are old and rusty.
 Municipal water infrastructure that is corroded can allow lead particles into the running water, which in turn can cause health problems.
 Filtered tap water helps remove lead contents, hence minimizing health risks such as high blood pressure, nerve damage, and fertility problems.
 High lead level in water can also cause anemia and brain damage in youngsters.
 Therefore, RO reduces contaminants by removing large molecules of lead plus other harmful metals from our drinking water.

 - Fresher Taste

-Compounds of nitrates, lead, and sulfur are some of the chemical deposits that give drinking water unpleasant taste.
+Compounds of nitrates, lead, and sulfur is some of the chemical deposits that give drinking water unpleasant taste.
 However, mineral water should not be confused with contaminated water, though RO still filters these minerals during the purification process.
 Due to industrialization and chemical production in agriculture, several natural sources of clean water are contaminated resulting into a bad taste of drinking and cooking water.
 Reverse osmosis removes such substances, thus improving the taste of drinking water.
 You can also prevent this with a water softener.
 Check the best water softeners on Soft Water Lab.

 - Removal of Cryptosporidium